Bishop McGuinness Catholic High School (Oklahoma): Academics

 The school is one of the more rigorous college-preparatory schools in Oklahoma.
-Ninety-nine percent (99.5%) of its student body goes on to college (.5% Army), and the school has generated 21 National Merit Scholar Semifinalists or Finalists in the last 5 years.
-As of 2018, the school offers Advanced Placement (AP) courses in 21 subject areas.
+Ninety-nine percent of its student body goes on to college.
+As of 2018, the school offers Advanced Placement courses in 21 subject areas.

 In 2004, McGuinness was recognized in the first annual Catholic High School Honor Roll as one of the Top 50 Catholic High Schools in the United States.
 In that year, the school was also noted as a Top-20 school in the subcategory of "Civic Education."
 This Top-50 distinction was repeated in 2005, 2006 (with a Top-25 Civic Education ranking), and again in 2007.
 In 2010, the school received Honorable Mention as one of six schools in the "Academics" subcategory.

 Extra-curricular academic opportunities include a student newspaper, the Chi Rhoan, which publishes every other month and received the “All Oklahoma Award” at Oklahoma Scholastic Media's 93rd annual competition in 2009, in addition to other more recent awards.
 The school's Academic Team won the OSSAA Academic Bowl Class 3A State Championship in both 1999 and 2000, and the Class 5A State Championship in 2022.